 Congress authorized the Upper Mississippi River 9-Foot Channel Navigation Project as part of the River and Harbor Act approved July 3, 1930.

-Embankment rehabilitation work at the locks and dams is funded completely by the federal government.
+Embankment rehabilitation work at the locks and dams is completely funded by the federal government.